 Curiosity is a precious, child-like quality that we all possess.
 Remember the excitement you felt when you tried riding a bike for the first time or discovered a new book series?
 That same unfiltered enthusiasm comes when you explore something challenging or unfamiliar as an adult.

 Here’s the catch: You can have a lot of hobbies and still feel bored.
-You can have children and still feel like you aren’t leaving behind a legacy.
+You can have children and still feel unhappy and like you aren’t leaving behind a legacy.

 Of course, these are just a few examples, and your situation may be completely different.
 I’m always here to help if you’d like further guidance.